OpenKore/openkore/openkore/branches/branch-2-0/README.txt

 	gmrecall : summons a player via character name or user name.

 New config options:
+- homunculus_intimacyMax
-- homunculus_intimacyMax 	 : Max value of intimacy, if this value is reached feeding will discontinue till minimum is reached.
+  Max value of intimacy, if this value is reached feeding will discontinue until minimum is reached.

+- homunculus_intimacyMin
-- homunculus_intimacyMin 	 : Min value of intimacy, will continue feeding if this value is reached.
+  Min value of intimacy, will continue feeding if this value is reached.

+- homunculus_hungerTimeoutMax
-- homunculus_hungerTimeoutMax 	 : How long should we wait between feedings? (max)
+  How long should we wait between feedings? (max)

+- homunculus_hungerTimeoutMin
-- homunculus_hungerTimeoutMin 	 : same as above, but min value
+  same as above, but min value

+- homunculus_autoFeed
-- homunculus_autoFeed 		 : turn on/off auto-feeding
+  turn on/off auto-feeding

+- homunculus_autoFeedAllowedMaps
-- homunculus_autoFeedAllowedMaps : map names where to allow auto-feeding (leave empty for all maps)
+  map names where to allow auto-feeding (leave empty for all maps)

 New mon_control feature:
 - disconnect on monster:<teleport>: